 About

-shapeViewer is a publicly available scientific software designed to display a 3D model of a comet/asteroid, simulate observations from a space mission, project data on the shape.
-It provides a series of tools specifically developed for mapping and geomorphological investigation.
+shapeViewer is a scientific software designed to display a 3D model of a celestial object in the context of a space mission, simulate observations and operations scenarii, and project data on the shape.
+It is freely available and distributed with a Simplified BSD License.

 Features